 There are multiple layers of meaning behind the simple strips of fabric.
 They are supposed to recall the victory medals that were awarded to everyone who served in the Great Patriotic War -- from the heroes who charged Nazi tank battalions to the NKVD goons standing behind them waiting to machine gun them if their nerve cracked.
 The actual medal itself featured a portrait of Stalin, and it hung from an orange and black ribbon -- an idea actually borrowed from the tsarist St. George Medal.
 In the dark days of the war, Stalin was using any sort of national or religious imagery he could find to rally the entire nation.

 Today, you see those ribbons all over Russia around Victory Day on May 9.
 And you also see them as the default visual emblem of the pro-Russian separatists in Crimea and eastern Ukraine.
-They are a new symbol of Putin’s Russia, with its selective appropriation of a heroic history, easy nationalist sentimentality, and public piety.
-What began as a simple way to remember the honored war dead has turned into something considerably more sinister.

 The main adjective construction for the first decade of the Putin years in Russia was "increasingly authoritarian," and in the past few weeks we can say it has jumped up to just plain "authoritarian."
 Those years saw the creation of a frightening new machine -- hammered together with recycled components of the Soviet regime and given a bright new polish of Imperial slavophilia.
 As the situation in Ukraine developed, the machine has sputtered to life.